-Refer to drawing in (SECTION 9.3.1)

-Remove combination leads (50062-13 cable assembly) from wire feeder; Lay the cable assembly out flat and straight.
-Then remove liner nut (50109), insert (50018-A) and ferrule (51109-2), this will expose the existing liner to allow it to be removed by pulling the liner out of the cable assembly.
+Refer to drawing in (SECTION 9.3.1).
+Remove 50062-13 combination leads (cable assembly) from wire feeder, Lay the cable assembly out flat and straight.
+Then remove liner clamp nut (50109), insert (50018-A) and ferrule (51109-2), this will expose the existing liner to allow it to be removed by pulling the liner out of the cable assembly.

-Replace/install the outer liner (violet) by first rounding the outer edge of the tubing with a file, this will allow the liner to slide freely through the leads, then making sure the assembly is straight, push the liner through the assembly until it reaches and seats into the spray head adapter (51007).
-Replace ferrule and liner nut, then push liner into cable assembly, eliminating any slack, cut off liner about 1 1/2" (37 mm) from end of feeder adapter fitting and replace liner insert and tighten the liner nut.
-Verify the position by looking down the end of the spray head adapter - the liner should be visible about an inch and a quarter (32 mm) from the end.
+Replace/install the outer liner (violet) by first rounding the outer edge of the tubing with a file, this will allow the liner to slide freely through the leads, then making sure the assembly is straight, push the liner through the assembly until it reaches and seats into the spray head adapter.
+Verify the position by looking down the end of the spray head adapter (51007)- the liner should be visible about an inch and a quarter (3.2 cm) from the end.

-IMPORTANT - The liner must be seated in the spray head adapter (as shown below) to allow smooth wire flow and to obtain the required air seal.
+IMPORTANT - The liner must be seated in the spray head adapter (as shown below) to obtain the required air seal.